juliamgiannoni/donut_dash/README.md

 Donut Dash is an donut delivery service where customers can order from various donut shops in 12 different U.S. cities.

+Customers can add donuts from various shops into their order before specifying the time, date, and location for their delivery.

+*** This shop does not support pay functionality.

 ## Technologies Used

 1. HTML